Ee-Chee/SpicedAcademy-Tabasco-Codes/Project6-SpotifySearch/README.md

 <img src="ledzep.gif">

 ## Part 5 Infinite Scroll
 If the string `scroll=infinite` appears in the query string when the page loads, no "More" button should appear.
-Instead, when users scroll down to the bottom of the listed results, the next page of results should be automatically loaded and appended.
+Instead, when users scroll down to the bottom of the listed results, the next page of results is automatically loaded and appended.

-Note:
 **_NOTES_**:
 * Coding technologies: HTML, CSS, Javascript, JSON, Jquery and AJAX.
-* For the reasons described in <a href="http://ejohn.org/blog/learning-from-twitter/">this blog post</a>, do not use scroll events to accomplish this.
+* For the reasons described in <a href="http://ejohn.org/blog/learning-from-twitter/">this blog post</a>, do not use scroll events.